Graduate schemes and graduate training

-Engineering employers can run a management programmes or finance schemes alongside their engineering training.
+Engineering employers can run management programmes or finance schemes alongside their engineering training.
 Accountancy and professional services firms will specialise in training graduates in particular areas of work such as tax, audit, assurance or advisory.

-Graduate schemes enable new recruits to settle quickly into a professional work environment, receive relevant skills development and get hands on experience, either working in a specific role within an established team, or through working on a number of assignments in different areas of the organisation over the duration of the programme.
-If an employer has a large graduate intake, it is more than likely that you will have opportunity to network and socialise with your peers.
+Graduate schemes enable new recruits to settle quickly into a professional work environment, receive relevant skills development and get on-the-job experience, either working in a specific role within an established team, or through working on a number of assignments in different areas of the organisation over the duration of the programme.
+If an employer has a large graduate intake, it is more than likely that you will have the opportunity to network and socialise with your peers.